scttnlsn/syphon/README.md

 dispatcher.dispatch('example', { foo: 'bar', baz: 123 });
 ```

-The dispatcher emits a `dispatch` event after a handler is called:
+The dispatcher emits a `dispatch` event after each handler is called:

 ```js
 dispatcher.on('dispatch', function (dispatch) {